raj23manj/springBoot/jokesapp/README.md

       * we can check whether the given lock is held or not using re-entrant lock
       * we can get the list of threads waiting for the given lock with re-entrant locks
       * Synchronized blocks are nicer, we do not need the try-catch-finally block
+      * lock.tryLock(time in ms, Unit) => used to try if lock can be aquired for given time, if not held by other threads

     * Semaphores - 19 & 20
       * semaphores are thread safe be default